 Attendance at Senior Week events as well as residence on campus during Senior Week is a privilege and not a right.
-Consequently, the Vice President & Dean of Students (or their designee) reserves the right to ban specified individuals from Senior Week Events (including Commencement exercises) and/or terminate residence hall or University status.
+Consequently, the Vice President for Student Development (or their designee) reserves the right to ban specified individuals from Senior Week Events (including Commencement exercises) and/or terminate residence hall or University status.